anytizer/sargam-blog.lmms/README.md

 - notations should be convertible to the form understood by melody software.

 I proudly happened to recreate the written notation system for use with **computer**; ultimately with slight modifications and limitations.
+Only problem is the lower or higher the octave, it is relatively difficult to read the note by human note.
+Or otherwise, it is clearly a non-confising and printable notation.

 ### Basic notations